Vavooon/SIMSelector/README.md

 # SIMSelector
-Xposed module which automatically selects SIM card when you make new call.
-Works with all dialers which use standart API.
+Xposed module which automatically selects SIM card using text filters when you make new call.
+Works with all dialers.

 ## Features
 Module uses text filters to determine a right SIM card for outgoing call.